Review by S J Holetz

 this

-club.
-I can't recall a longer line, yet despite the sellout crowd, they
+I can't recall a longer line, yet despite the sellout

 managed to keep our time standing next to the

-open dumpster at an absolute minimum.
-Well done.
+open dumpster at an absolute minimum, and we were soon

 A round of Mac and Jacks (Redmond's Finest!) [link]